harshxnn/scholar-quest-77/README.md

 2. Configure your Active Sources (e.g., Internet, Papers) and Add-ons (e.g., Methodology focus).
 3. Optionally, upload PDF documents for context.
 4. Enter your research query in the chat!

-## Deployment

-The frontend can be built using `npm run build` and deployed to any static host supporting Vite (Vercel, Netlify).
-The backend requires a Node.js environment capable of executing Python child processes (e.g., Render, Railway, or a traditional VPS).